falseywinchnet/airspyhf/airspy-r2-rewrite/driver/NEXT_ADVANCEMENT.md

 - stop-from-callback behavior;
 - compatibility with stock firmware and the current universal firmware.

+That compatibility is one-directional and deliberately so.
+This driver runs against old firmware, because the armed start falls back to a legacy one-step `RECEIVER_MODE_RX`.
+Old drivers do **not** run against V7 firmware at 10 MSPS: one-step start begins capture before the host has queued transfers, and the eight-bank ring covers only 3.3 ms at that rate, so the device can poison its own epoch during the host's startup.
+A receiver that cannot accept 40 MB/s from the first sample is not supported.

+Any path that restarts capture must therefore go through ARMED rather than straight to RX, including sample-rate changes and stop/start cycles.

 C++ exceptions never cross the C boundary.

 ## Frozen transport baseline